-Standard admission predoctoral researchers begin their thesis research in the summer of their first year.
-Direct admission predoctoral researchers begin their thesis research in the spring semester of their first year.
+Standard admission students begin their thesis research in the summer of their first year.
+Direct admission students begin their thesis research in the spring semester of their first year.
 They are expected to develop and execute a research project that addresses a significant biological question.
-Following successful completion of the Qualifying Assessment, predoctoral researchers devote the remainder of their time in the program to laboratory research.
+Following successful completion of the Qualifying Assessment, students devote the remainder of their time in the program to laboratory research.
 They are also expected to participate in lab meetings, seminars, and journal clubs.

-Supervisory Committees are formed after the predoctoral researcher enters the thesis lab.
+Supervisory Committees are formed after the student enters the thesis lab.
 Each Supervisory Committee is comprised of a minimum of four faculty members, one of whom is the thesis research advisor.
-The remaining members (at least one of whom is an Investigator or Associate Investigator at SIMR) are appointed by the thesis advisor and predoctoral researcher and approved by the Dean.
+The remaining members (at least one of whom is an Investigator or Associate

+Investigator at SIMR) are appointed by the thesis advisor and student and approved by the Dean.
 One of the committee members may be faculty from outside SIMR.
-The Supervisory Committee directly supervises a predoctoral researcher's progress toward the thesis and administers the Qualifying Assessment.
-The predoctoral researcher needs to notify the Associate Dean for Administration & Registrar of the committee members within three months of being in the thesis lab.
+The Supervisory Committee directly supervises a student's progress toward the thesis and administers the Qualifying Assessment.
+The student needs to notify the Associate Dean for Administration & Registrar of the committee members within three months of being in the thesis lab.
 The Graduate School office covers the costs for the travel, meals, and accommodation for the Supervisory Committee member who is from outside SIMR.

-Thesis laboratory research continues until the predoctoral researcher has defended a thesis through an open seminar and is examined by the Supervisory Committee.
+Thesis laboratory research continues until the student has defended a thesis through an open seminar and is examined by the Supervisory Committee.